fstark/macflim/README.md

 ### --mp4 **file**

 Creates a 512x342 60fps mp4 file that renders exactly the flim, with its associated sound.
 This can be used to view the flim without having to load the ``.flim`` file to a vintage Macintosh, or uploaded to the web.
 While the sound channel is 44KHz 16 bits, it really contains the 22KHz 8 bits Macintosh sound.
 This is by far the easiest way to iterate with the encoder parameters.
-Note that mp4 is no designed to encode such movies, and the result are *huge*.
+Note that mp4 is no designed to encode such movies, and the result are *huge* because encoding high frequency black and white images at 60fps efficiently was definitely not a goal for H.264.
+Mp4 files are often around 25Mbits/second.
+A 90 minute movie would be around 16GB...

 ### --pgm **pattern**

 Write every generated frame as a pgm file.
 This is useful to embed a specific frame in a web site, or to look at the detail of the generation of different set of parameters.
 The pattern should contain a single '%d', which will be replaced by the frame number.
 Existing files with this pattern will be removed.
 Again, if one uses '%s', the app will crash.
 Example: ``--pgm out-%06d.pgm``.
 Beware, it is an extremely efficient way to generate ten of thousands of files.
+Note that the files matching the pattern are removed before generation.

 ### --gif **file**